 Ann Marie has organized and sponsored multiple community-focused events as well as volunteering her time with numerous non-profits, with a special focus on domestic abuse, rape victim recovery, LGBTQ+ equal rights, and the needs of children.
 She often lends her professional experience to help develop effective branding, marketing and fundraising strategies for non-profits as well as rolling up her sleeves and helping out on-site.
 She encourages her small business clients to adopt a special cause and helps them to develop that relationship.

 Some of the projects Ann Marie has worked on include organizing several fundraisers for the first domestic violence center in Jalisco, Mexico and recruiting multiple hotels to join a fundraising effort for the children’s charity, Eagle’s Wings, which increased donations six-fold in one year.

-For the last 35 years, Ann Marie has called Eastern Washington home.
+Since the age of sixteen, Ann Marie has called Eastern Washington home.
 She spent several years living in California and Mexico for work and learned some valuable lessons about the challenges facing people from different areas.
 She ultimately returned home to help her elderly mother navigate the healthcare system.
 As a double transplant recipient, Ann Marie is no stranger herself to the issues created by our for-profit healthcare system and has spent countless hours inside hospital rooms undergoing medical procedures running the gamut from dialysis to dozens of surgeries.